TransportScotland/tmfs18-trip-end-model/docs/03_user_guide.md

 ## Input Data and Directory Structure

+To generate new demands for use in TMfS, three distinct folders structures are required.
+The first is used to store the TMfS demands themselves and the second to store the files as provided from TELMoS.
+These, respectively, are referred to as `tmfs_root` and `delta_root` in this guide.
+The third folder is used to store the Factors files used by the trip-end model.

+### `tmfs_root`
-The Trip End Model files are located within various folders under a main TMfS model directory - referred to as `tmfs_root`.
-The PC will also need to have the relevant Cube software files installed.
-These are consistent with the files used to run the TMfS model.
+The Trip End Model files are located within various folders under a main TMfS model directory.
+The PC will also need to have the correct version of Cube installed - this should be the same version used to run TMfS itself.

 As the Trip End Model is an incremental model, it needs to pivot from the existing run of the base year model and/or a previous forecast year